yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 If you don't want to (or can't) use XAP.NET attributes in your classes code, you can create an xml file that defines those behaviours, commonly called `gs.xml`.

-{% info %} Since working with attributes is usually simpler and easier, this page demonstrates all the features using attributes.
+{% infosign %} Since working with attributes is usually simpler and easier, this page demonstrates all the features using attributes.
 However, every feature shown here can also be achieved using `[gs.xml|GS.XML Metadata]`.

 # Including/Excluding Content from the Space